- Email and Calendaring

 Depending on your device, PIN codes may also be known as passwords, passcodes, screen lock or unlock patterns.
 If you need help or advice, please contact the Service Desk - email@example.com.

 Outlook is available for Macs.
-You can also connect to your University Office 365 mailbox via Apple Mail.
-See Toolkit to download user guide on connecting your University Office 365 mailbox via Apple Mail.
+You can also connect to your University Microsoft 365 mailbox via Apple Mail.
+See our Outlook resource on Toolkit to download our user guide on connecting your University Microsoft 365 mailbox via Apple Mail.

 See our Junk Mail fact sheet in Toolkit for information about junk and malicious email and guidance on how to deal with it